Bytecode-Magnum/Flipkart-Order-Insights-Analysis-Carbon-Footprint-Dashboard/README.md

 Contributions to this project are welcome!
 If you have ideas, suggestions, or would like to contribute code or enhancements, please feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License.
-For details, see the [LICENSE](LICENSE) file.

-For in-depth details and code examples, please refer to the [Jupyter Notebook](notebook.ipynb) or explore the interactive [dashboard](dashboard/) for visual representations of the project's insights.

----

-**Note**: Adapt this README template to match the specifics of your project and include appropriate links to project files and resources.